Independent Schools Cultural Alliance - ISCA – Summer Programs in the UK

 Stay in the heart of Edinburgh

-The Apex Haymarket Hotel is located in the quiet residential district of Haymarket, just a short walk away from Princes Street, the Old Town and Edinburgh Castle.
+The Apex Waterloo Place Hotel is located in the heart of Edinburgh New Town and is just a short walk away from Princes Street, the Old Town and Edinburgh Castle.
 All travel outside of Edinburgh will be on private buses and our furthest destination, Loch Lomond, is under two hours away.

 Accommodation